phone: +48 12 664 41 99

 While creating an account in Digital User Office (DUO), you need to specify your affiliation (the scientific unit which you represent).
 Remember that each affiliation must be verified by an employee of the SOLARIS Centre User Office.
 Therefore add your affiliation as soon as possible!
 You will not be able to submit a proposal without having your affiliation confirmed!

 Remember that you can create an account in the DUO application regardless of the currently open call for proposals.
-We encourage you to get registered in our system as soon as possible.
+We encourage you to register in our system as soon as possible.

 It is really simple to submit a proposal: simply fill out the form in Digital User Office.